What is Mobile Pet Grooming Insurance

 Will your vehicle be repaired, will the equipment be replaced, will you get a new vehicle wrap?
 Your business on wheels is in the shop, your mobility, and your ability to work is severely limited or even completely postponed.
 Do you have coverage for your loss of income?
 The sad truth is, most people like you would not have coverage for this.

 Crazy as it seems, insurance policies are very particular in how coverage will apply and it’s important to know the fine print.
 Most insurance policies for mobile pet grooming businesses limit the way coverage will apply.
-For example, some business insurance only applies if the loss is at an insured premises (which is most cases is your home) not on the road or at a clients house.
+For example, some business insurance only applies if the loss is at an insured premise (which is most cases is your home) not on the road or at a client’s house.

 Your clients entrust you with the care and well-being of their beloved pets.
 When working with animals it can expose your business to significant risks.
-Have you thought about what could happen if an animal in your care suffers an injury, passes away or disappears?
+Have you thought about what could happen if an animal in your care suffers an injury, passes away, or disappears?
 Will your insurance cover the injuries and legal costs that would come up?
 There is insurance coverage to protect against this.
 Does your policy include it?
-Many people think they have the insurance coverage to protect them from most things that could come up.
-However, after a claim they learn they don’t have the right protection.
-This is why it’s important to work with an insurance agent and company who understands the mobile pet grooming business.
+Many people think they have insurance coverage to protect them from most things that could come up.
+However, after a claim, they learn they don’t have the right protection.
+This is why it’s important to work with an insurance agent and company that understands the mobile pet grooming business.